saerom-hong/redi-final-project/README.md

 - refacture Brew/Beer Card Component.
 - refacture DisplayCard function to make more reusable.
-- add 'heart' or 'star' button on the brewery cards so the user can save their favorite brewerys on the list.
+- add 'heart' or 'star' button on the brewery cards so the user can save their favorite breweries on the list.
 <br>
 <br>